drckf/paysage/docs/batch.md

-divide_table_into_chunks
-Divides a table into chunks, each with their own table.
-Shuffles the chunked tables.
+divide_table_into_chunks<br />Divides a table into chunks, each with their own table.<br />Shuffles the chunked tables.

 ### reassemble\_table